unyankee/unyankee.github.io/about.md

 ## Who am I?

  I am a young programmer, who always wanted to know how everything was made.
-I obtained my HND in Computing & Systems Development, at ESAT.
+I obtained my HND in Computing & Systems Development, at ESAT, and then I got the chance to study abroad on Sheffield, where I got the top mark of the year.

-Currently studying abroad, at Sheffield Hallam University, where I expect to get my BSc(honors).

-I am looking for working on the industry, I really would like to, and meet new people with the same feelings about games than me.
-It would be completely awesome to work on a passionate team.
+ Currently I am working as a trainee graphics programmer on Creative Assembly.

 ## What have I done?